mackemint/PocketCHIP-buster-update/README.md

 This guide managed to get me up to Stretch, but I got the same problem as usual - screen black after loading bubble.
 Wifi still intact though thanks to the previous step with NetworkManager http://maba.dk/index.php/demo/pocketchip/

-I thought - what the heck, can't ruin it more than this so I immediately started upgrading to Buster Apt upgrade complained on a couple of dependencies, had to install them manually:
+I thought - what the heck, can't ruin it more than this so I immediately started upgrading to Buster.
+Apt upgrade complained on a couple of dependencies, had to install them manually:

 	sudo apt install -y libegl1 libgles1 libgles2 libwayland-egl1 libwayland-egl1-mesa